ppypenko/TrafficSim/README.md

 # TrafficSim
-My greenfoot traffic sim
-This is a traffic simulation in peogress.
+This is a traffic simulation in progress.